The Top Five Alternative History Novels Written by Women

 As you’d imagine from the title, the novel is about lies: the lies totalitarian regimes tell, the lies people tell each other, and the lies people tell themselves.
 The protagonist, Jessika Keller, is desperate to please, desperate to fit in.
 Her friend, Clementine, is the exact opposite: a trouble-causer.
 But, despite everything, they’re attracted to each other.
 One way or another, lies are the only possible response.

-The cleverness of The Big Lie isn’t really the alternative history scenario, which is a very common one, but the implications that it addresses.
+The cleverness of The Big Lie isn’t the alternative history scenario, which is a common one, but the story it tells.
 It’s concerned not with the military, politics or overt resistance, but with much more personal questions.
-It uses the alternate history to make us think about our own society, who we are, and how we want to live.
+It makes us think about our own society, who we are, and how we want to live.

 Aimed at a young adult audience, The Big Lie is a well-written thriller, that doesn’t give any easy answers.